Tunnel warfare: Modern warfare

 The increased firepower that came with the use of smokeless powder, cordite and dynamite by the end of the 19th century made it very expensive to build above-ground fortifications that could withstand any attack.
 As a result, fortifications were covered with earth and eventually were built entirely underground to maximize protection.
-For the purpose of firing, artillery and machine gun emplacements had loopholes.
+For the purpose of firing artillery and machine guns, emplacements had loopholes.

-20th century

 World War I

 Mining saw a particular resurgence as a military tactic during the First World War, when army engineers attempted to break the stalemate of trench warfare by tunneling under no man's land and laying large quantities of explosives beneath the enemy's trenches.
 As in siege warfare, tunnel warfare was possible due to the static nature of the fighting.

-On the Western and Italian Front during the First World War, the military employed specialist miners to dig tunnels.
+During the Gallipoli campaign, the Western and Italian Front during the First World War, the military employed specialist miners to dig tunnels.

 On the Italian Front, the high peaks of the Dolomites range were an area of fierce mountain warfare and mining operations.
 In order to protect their soldiers from enemy fire and the hostile alpine environment, both Austro-Hungarian and Italian military engineers constructed fighting tunnels which offered a degree of cover and allowed better logistics support.
 In addition to building underground shelters and covered supply routes for their soldiers, both sides also attempted to break the stalemate of trench warfare by tunneling under no man's land and placing explosive charges beneath the enemy's positions.
 Their efforts in high mountain peaks such as Col di Lana, Lagazuoi and Marmolada were portrayed in fiction in Luis Trenker's Mountains on Fire film of 1931.

-On the Western Front, the main objective of tunnel warfare was to place large quantities of explosives beneath enemy defensive positions.
+At Gallipoli and on the Western Front, the main objective of tunnel warfare was to place large quantities of explosives beneath enemy defensive positions.
 When it was detonated, the explosion would destroy that section of the trench.
 The infantry would then advance towards the enemy front-line hoping to take advantage of the confusion that followed the explosion of an underground mine.

 It could take as long as a year to dig a tunnel and place a mine.
 As well as digging their own tunnels, the military engineers had to listen out for enemy tunnellers.
 On occasions miners accidentally dug into the opposing side's tunnel and an underground fight took place.
 When an enemy's tunnel was found it was usually destroyed by placing an explosive charge inside.

 During the height of the underground war on the Western Front in June 1916, British tunnellers fired 101 mines or camouflets, while German tunnellers fired 126 mines or camouflets.
 This amounts to a total of 227 mine explosions in one month – one detonation every three hours.
 Large battles, like the Battle of the Somme in 1916 (see mines on the Somme) and the Battle of Vimy Ridge in 1917, were also supported by mine explosions.